digao-dalpiaz/DzListHeader/readme.md

 `MinWidth: Integer` = Column MinWidth when resizing

 `Name: String` = Column Name to find the column (ColByName function) and for Save/Load customization (SaveCustom/LoadCustom functions).
-*The customization requires column name because you may change your project, and in this case the columns will be keeped in correct order based on columns names.*
+*The customization requires column name because you may change your project, and in this case the columns will be kept in correct order based on columns names.*

 `Sizeable: Boolean` = Allow column resize